PLEASE BE ADVISED:

 Legislation passed effective July 1, 2017 which authorizes a $5.00 fee for any document recorded in paper format.

 We are working to complete the import of all land records that have been imaged dating back to 1682.
 There are a total of just over 7 million images to be imported.
 Additionally, we are working on providing a “search by name” function to allow faster search and retrieval.
-To date, October 20, 2015, we have imported all images into the system.
+To date, we have imported all images into the system.
 These images are available by clicking the Special Index button on the bottom of the public search software in our record room.
-Additionally, we are 50% complete with the name index.

 The Circuit Court Land Record Division is the custodian, or keeper of all land records for the City of Norfolk.
 These records include deeds showing property ownership, mortgages, certain liens and homestead exemptions.
 All records in the Land Record Division are open to the public.
 The Land Record Division is a high volume, fast paced office and for that reason we are unable to perform searches.